amzn/style-dictionary/examples/advanced/variables-in-outputs/README.md

 The `sd.config.js` file has everything you need to see.
 The tokens included in this example are just enough to show these new techniques.

+Here is an example that shows how to get an alias's name within a custom format:
 ```javascript
 //...
 function(dictionary) {